Clear kayak eco-tour, at the Frenchman's Creek Nature Reserve in the Turks and Caicos

 Clear kayaks in Turks and Caicos

-The busiest wetland eco-tour location in the Turk and Caicos is Mangrove Cay, a small uninhabited island that’s found close to Providenciales.
-The cay is part of the Princess Alexandra National Park.
-The main tidal channel at Mangrove Cay offers turquoise water and a menagerie of interesting wildlife.
-There are herons, egrets, pelicans, and coastal birds in the red mangroves and on the beaches, and in the water are conch, starfish, turtles, jellyfish, sharks, stingrays, fish, and more.
-Your tour guide will point out all of the interesting creatures and sights in the ecosystem.
+The busiest wetland eco-tour location in the Turks and Caicos is Mangrove Cay, a small uninhabited island found close to Providenciales in the Princess Alexandra National Park.
+The main tidal channel at Mangrove Cay offers turquoise water and interesting wildlife.

-The uninhabited and exquisite cays of Little Water Cay (also known as Iguana Island), Half Moon Bay, and Water Cay are other amazing paddle destinations from Providenciales.
-Little Water Cay is a famous sanctuary for our unique and endangered Turks and Caicos Islands Rock Iguana, Half Moon Bay is a breathtaking lagoon and beach, and Water Cay offers an incredible white sand beach that stretches all of the way to Pine Cay.
+The uninhabited and exquisite cays of Little Water Cay (Iguana Island), Half Moon Bay, and Water Cay are amazing paddle destinations near Providenciales.
+Little Water Cay is a sanctuary for the endangered Turks and Caicos Islands rock iguana.
+Half Moon Bay is a breathtaking lagoon and beach, while Water Cay has an incredible white-sand beach stretching all the way to Pine Cay.

 Shallow reef in the Turks and Caicos